Nationalization of oil supplies: Pre-nationalization

 Due to the presence of oil, the Middle East has been the center of international tension even before the nationalization of oil supplies.
 Britain was the first country that took interest in Middle Eastern oil.
 In 1908, oil was discovered in Persia by the Anglo-Persian oil company under the stimulus of the British government.
 Britain maintained strategic and military domination of areas of the Middle East outside Turkish control until after World War I when the former Turkish Empire was divided between the British and the French.
 It turned out that many of the areas controlled by the French had little oil potential.

 On the other hand, Britain continued to expand oil interests into other parts of the Persian Gulf.
 Although oil resources were found in Kuwait, there was not enough demand for oil at the time to develop in this area.

 Due to political and commercial pressure, it did not take long before the United States secured an entry into Middle Eastern oil supplies.
 The British government was forced to allow the US into Iraq and the Persian Gulf states.
 Iraq became dominated by US oil companies while Kuwait consisted of a 50/50 split between British and American companies.

 Up until 1939, Middle Eastern oil remained relatively unimportant in world markets.
 According to “The Significance of Oil,” the Middle East at the time “was contributing only 5 percent of total world oil production and its exports were limited to countries within the immediate region and, via the Suez Canal, in western Europe.”
 The real significance of pre-1939 developments in the Middle East is that they established the framework for the post-1945 oil expansion.

-After WWII, the demand for oil increased significantly.
-Due to war-time oil development, which proved the great potential for oil discovery in the Middle East, there was little hesitation in investing capital in Iran, Iraq, Kuwait, and Saudi Arabia.
+After World War II, the demand for oil increased significantly.
+Due to war-time oil development, which proved the great potential for oil discovery in the Middle East, there was little hesitation in investing capital in Iran, Iraq, Kuwait and Saudi Arabia.

 Huge investments were made to improve the infrastructure needed to transport Middle Eastern oil.
 For example, investment was made on the Suez Canal to ensure that larger tankers could utilize it.
 There was also an increased construction of oil pipelines.
 The expansion of infrastructure to produce and transport Middle East oil was mainly under the operation of the seven major international oil companies.